 DTS believes that preparation for ministry takes place both in the classroom and in the field of service.
 It is vital to link theory and practice.
 Instead of learning only in the isolation of the classroom, DTS supports learning happening within the community of faith as the student ministers in a ministry context and reflects on that experience.
-Master of Arts in Christian Leadership (MA/CL), Master of Arts in Christian Education (MA/CE) and Master of Theology (ThM) students have the option of completing either a three credit hour Servant Leadership Internship or a eleven credit hour Ministry Residency (twelve credit hours for ThM).
+Master of Arts in Christian Leadership (MA/CL), Master of Arts in Christian Education (MA/CE) and Master of Theology (ThM) students have the option of completing either a three credit hour Servant Leadership Internship or a twelve credit hour Ministry Residency.

 So what are the differences and which one is right for you?

 7-10 hours of weekly ministry in a local church or parachurch setting

 25 hours of weekly ministry in a local church or parachurch setting

 Starts Fall semester only